iluwatar/java-design-patterns/collecting-parameter/README.md

 }
 ```

-Some times the way we want to accumulate the information in the object might be very complicated, or we want to collect information from different kinds of objects .We can use collecting parameter pattern to simplify it.
+Sometimes the way we want to accumulate the information in the object might be very complicated, or we want to collect information from different kinds of objects.
+We can use the collecting parameter pattern to simplify it.

 First modify the `Apple.java`:
 ```java